Ordnungspolizei: History

 Himmler pursued the amalgamation of SS and police into a form of "State Protection Corps" (Staatsschutzkorps), and used the expanded reach the police powers gave him to persecute ideological opponents of the Nazi regime and "undesirables" such as Jews, freemasons, churches, homosexuals, Jehovah's Witnesses, and other groups defined as "asocial".
 The Nazi conception of criminality was racial and biological, holding that criminal traits were hereditary, and had to be exterminated to purify German blood.
-As a result, even ordinary criminals were consigned to concentration camps to remove them from the German racial community (Volksgemeinschaft) and ultimately exterminate them.
+As a result, even ordinary criminals were consigned to concentration camps to remove them from the German racial community (Volksgemeinschaft), where many of them were murdered or died from maltreatment.

 The Order Police was one—among several—of the executing organisations that facilitated inhumane goals pursued by Himmler and the RSHA, transforming and reorienting police functions into part of the Nazi security apparatus as they prepared for war.
 Instructions for the Orpo came through the regional political administrative authorities and/or the Higher SS and Police Leaders (HSSPF)—the latter had authority to command both police branches and the SS-forces, because Himmler intended all along to establish harmony between the police and the SS.
 (Note: As early as 1937, the Order Police were already authorised to wear the SS runes on their uniforms.)
 Most of the battalions of the Order Police troops in the east were deployed for the expulsion and extermination of the Jewish population, since parts were assigned to the SS Einsatzgruppen.
 Their personnel were used to guard ghettos or to carry out mass shootings.
 Order police played an executive role in the Holocaust by providing men for the tasks involved, "both career professionals and reservists, in both battalion formations and precinct service" (Einzeldienst).